Tick. Tock. Tick. Tock.

 If the clock is ticking on your Japanese education and you need to learn ASAP, you are probably starting to feel the pressure.

-Thankfully, there is one thing that can help you learn Japanese in a flash: Japanese software immersion programs.
+Thankfully, there is one thing that can help you learn Japanese at home in a flash: a Japanese software immersion program.

 These unsung heroes take many forms.
 They may be downloadable software, online Japanese courses or good old-fashioned purchasable discs.

 Ready to learn Japanese?
 There’s no time to waste!
-Check out these six engaging Japanese immersion programs.
+Check out these five engaging Japanese immersion programs.

 Japanese software immersion programs can give you a realistic experience with the Japanese language.